emrealper/event-driven-ordering/README.md

 ## Description:
 This repo contains a sample application simulates a food delivery journey between ordering and notification operations after successfull transaction.
 The system consists of the following parts.

-* **Producer/Order Api** - An API which accepts post request to make transactional operation of an order (Assuming a new order and/or payment operation has been successfully executed) Then it sends an OrderPaid event message to the event bus.
+* **Producer/Order API** - An API which accepts post request to make transactional operation of an order (Assuming a new order and/or payment operation has been successfully executed) Then it sends an OrderPaid event message to the event bus.
 * **Consumer/Email and Notification Service** - An Hosted Service (.Net Core Worker Service) which subscribes the Kafka Topic (orderPaid) and sends notification/email about the operation.

 ## How to set up and run the project
-You can run the bellow command from the **/source/Producer/** directory to build docker images for  `Producer/Order Api`
+You can run the bellow command from the **/source/Producer/** directory to build docker images for  `Producer/Order API`
 ```powershell
 docker build -f "Dockerfile" -t orderproducer_image ..
 ```